Cuba's parliament ratifies President Díaz-Canel for new term | Politics

 Cuba saw some 330,000 islanders leave for the United States between October 2021 and December 2022, a record number.
 Others departed for other countries in Latin America, and in Europe.

-"The panorama is quite bleak," said Michael Shifter, a member of the Inter-American Dialogue organisation and an adjunct professor at Georgetown University.
+"The panorama is quite bleak," said Michael Shifter, a member of the Inter-American Dialogue organization and an adjunct professor at Georgetown University.
 He said the president's "main challenge will be to activate the economy."
 "The energy system has collapsed.
 The level of unrest has risen dramatically, emigration is among its highest points in history," Shifter said.
+Delegates to the National Assembly were chosen in an election in March in which there were no opposition challengers and in which voters essentially were being asked merely to endorse the candidates.
+Half the candidates came from municipal assemblies chosen in local elections in November, while the other half are nominated by groups representing broad sections of society, such as workers unions.
+All are vetted by election committees with ties to the party.
+Critics of the Cuban political system maintain it does not accommodate opposition voices and that the parliament supports the Communist Party's wishes without substantial discussion.
+But authorities defend the model as a form of participatory government that incorporates all social sectors.

+In addition to Díaz-Canel and other top leaders of Cuba, the assembly delegates also include well-known personalities such as Elián González, who as a child in 1999-2000 was at the centre of a custody dispute between the United States and Cuba.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)